miroi/bagel_manual/source/asd/dimer_asd.rst

 Description
 ===========
-The active space decomposition algorithm for molecular dimers allows for efficient computation for the dimer's complete-active-space wave functions.
-The current algorithm only works for dimer molecules those fragments are not covalently linked.
+The active space decomposition algorithm for molecular dimers allows for efficient computation of the dimer's complete-active-space wave functions.
+The current algorithm works for dimer molecules whose fragments are not covalently linked.
 Full-CI and restricted-active-space-CI can be used to obtain the fragment state wave functions.
 ASD calculation starts with dimer molecule construction, see `Dimer Construction`_ section for more information.

 Dimer Construction